alfredo-catalano/b2b-semantic-mvp-prod/README.md

-# b2b-semantic-mvp-prod
+# B2B Semantic MVP
-AI assistant with MCP for B2B contract data.
+An AI assistant using Rasa and MCP to fetch contract data live from a mock CRM.